EN

 External investment funds eligible for consideration for this financial product should obtain an impact score of 7 and above and an IMP label of "B" or "C".

 This financial product selects external investment funds (‘impact funds') that have an impact objective which aligns with the three impact themes stated above.
-To do so, per external investment fund one or more sustainability indicators are chosen and monitored to ensure alignment between the three impact themes and the impact objectives of the external investments funds.
+To do so, per external investment fund one or more sustainability indicators is chosen and monitored to ensure alignment between the three impact themes and the impact objectives of the external investments funds.

 This financial product qualifies the external investment funds included in this product with an ESG rating, an IMP label and an IMP score using Anthos proprietary tools.
-The ESG rating, IMP label and IMP score are the result of an internal assessment performed by the Anthos portfolio managers and their analysts, based on the relevant information shared by the external investment managers themselves during the RFP phase or during engagement conversations that take place at least on a yearly basis.
+The ESG rating, IMP label and IMP score are the result of an internal assessment performed by the Anthos portfolio managers and analysts, based on the relevant information shared by the external investment managers themselves during the RFP phase or during engagement conversations that take place at least on a yearly basis.

 1. No significant harm to the sustainable investment objective